- Ball Shear Strength

 - Die Level Cross-sectional analysis with Field Effect Scanning Electron Microscopy (FE-SEM): For high magnification inspection of IC layers.

-Construction Analysis does not require depositions as pass/fail criteria inherent to and at times limited by DPA procedures.
+Construction Analysis does not require disposition as pass/fail criteria inherent to and at times limited by DPA procedures.
 However, military and commercial standards may be applied to defects to quantify the severity of the condition.
 Construction Analysis can detect Packaging or IC level concerns that relate to the future reliability of the component.